Probability and Statistics I

 Topic

-Session 14Application of central limit theorem.
+Session 14Application of the central limit theorem

-**This content is based on April 1, 2024.
+**This content is based on April 1, 2025.
 For the latest syllabus information and details, please check the syllabus information inquiry page provided by the university.**